11ty/11ty-website/src/docs/filters/slug.md

 # `slug` Universal Filter

+{% callout "warn", "md" %}Starting in Eleventy v1.0.0, [the `slugify` Universal Filter](/docs/filters/slugify/) is recommended as best practice instead of the `slug` filter.
+For backwards compatibility, `slug` is still supported but `slugify` has better default behavior for URLs with special characters. **Note: it is not recommended to swap `slug` to `slugify` wholesale in old projects without knowing for sure that your production URLs will not change.
+Be careful!**{% endcallout %}

 Uses the [`slugify` npm package](https://www.npmjs.com/package/slugify) to convert a string into a URL slug.
 Can be used in pagination or permalinks.

 {% raw %}